Religious policy of the Mughals after Akbar

-The Mughal Empire, which was established following the defeat of Ibrahim Lodi in 1526 at the First Battle of Panipat and consolidated over the time with expansionist policy of its rulers, derived its strength from its nobility which was hypergamous and included the Turks, Afghans, Uzbegs and even Hindu Rajputs and Khatris.
-The Mughal rulers were successful in reigning over a long period of time over the vast area of the subcontinent because of their administrative and religious policy, which provided for the cohesion among various sects and creeds.
-Both Babur and Humayun were busy throughout their regnal years in wars and conquest apart from suppression of revolt and couldn't devote enough time for the administration and policies formulation.
-It was Akbar (who promoted the syncretic religion called Dīn-i Ilāhī) during whose reign the religious policy of the Mughals were formulated.
-The later Mughals followed Akbar but violation of his policy went unabated many a times leading to the complete downfall of the theory of "divine religion" propounded by Akbar during the regnal years of Aurangzeb.

 Jahangir

 When Jahangir ascended the throne there was a hope among theologians that Akbar's policies of Ṣulḥ-i-kul will be brought to an end.
-Jahangir's initial farmans presented an indication of the conversion of the Mughal Empire into a truly Islamic empire.
-He asked the Ulemas to prepare a set of distinctive appeals to the god, which might be easy to remember, as he wanted to repeat them while using his rosary.
+Jahangir's initial farmans (royal decrees) presented an indication of the conversion of the Mughal Empire into a truly Islamic empire.
+He asked the Ulema to prepare a set of distinctive appeals to the god, which might be easy to remember, as he wanted to repeat them while using his rosary.
 He also met the pious and religious persons on Fridays and distributed the alms and gifts to the dervishes.
 But in no way Jahangir was an orthodox though he often showed the incidents of narrow mindedness.
-Jahangir was habitual of drinking; he writes in his memoirs to have reduced the intake of distilled spirit from 20 cups to five cups after his accession to the throne and that too on night.
+Jahangir was habitual of drinking; he writes in his memoirs to have reduced the intake of distilled spirit from 20 cups to five cups after his accession to the throne and that too at night.
 Meanwhile, he also used to invite his nobles while drinking and music and dance were common in his courts.
-All these practices were considered as un-islamic for the orthodox Ulemas.
+All these practices were considered as un-Islamic for the orthodox Ulemas.

 He is said to have prohibited cow slaughter in Punjab and extended it to the Gujarat, though there is also a view that this was done for few years actually due to scarcity of cattle.
 The various Hindu festivals were celebrated in the court and he himself used to participate in them and carried out distribution of gifts.
 But there are many incidents which presents an opposite view of his religious ecclesiasticism.
 The war against Mewar was declared as Jihad.
 The Mughal army while marching towards Mewar destroyed many Hindu temples but Jahangir had warned strictly to prince Khurram to treat Rana Amar Singh I as a friend if he prepares to submit.
-Thus, when Rana submitted and sued for the peace he was given an honourable treatment as Jahangir notes:
+Thus, when Rana submitted and sued for peace he was given an honourable treatment by Shah Jahan (Khurram) and marble statues of Rana Amar Singh I and Karan Singh were installed at the Jahangir's Agra Palace.